pastorjeremywilson/ProjectOn/README.md

 projection needs of a church service.
 <p>&nbsp;</p>

+# What's New in Version 1.4.0?

+- Global font for Song slides and Bible slides can now be set independently from each other.
+- Added a "Shade Behind Text" option to the font menu, allowing for a translucent square to be shown behind the text.
+This can help readability on 'busy' backgrounds.
+- Improved font preview now included in the toolbar font dropdowns.
+- Font dropdowns now disappear when clicking outside of them (no longer need to click the font button to make them go away).

 # Installation

 Currently, ProjectOn is available for the Microsoft Windows operating system only.
-Download the current ProjectOn installer (v.1.3.3.020) and run it on your computer.
+Download the current ProjectOn installer (v.1.3.3.021) and run it on your computer.
 <p>&nbsp;</p>